 Teachers and administrators are supported in developing productive team structures and protocols that focus on results for students in several ways.
+We are continuing our relationships with Jim Wright (RTI) and Mary Donovan (I&RS).
 Common planning time is used for teachers to discuss curriculum goals in all subject areas.
 Our full administration team meets weekly.
 Administrators conduct RTI conferences with teachers to discuss goals and plan for instruction.
 In addition, MAP data and ASK results are analyzed by classroom teachers and instruction is planned based on student needs in ELA and Math.
 Student progress is monitored through ongoing formative and summative assessments (e.g. Reading Street, Math Expressions, Engage NY, DIBELS, MAP, in-house, etc.).